ucmo-cs/LAW_DAT_Spring2022/LAW.DAT-UI/README.md

 To run this project, users should use the terminal to navigate to './RiskAssessmentForm/my-app' and enter the 'npm start' command.
 If done properly, it should launch in the user's default web browser (Chrome preferred).

+NOTE:
+Due to the large number of files involved, the 'node_modules' directory (\LAW.DAT-UI\RiskAssessmentForm\my-app\node_modules) is not included.
+For proper functioning, users will be required to install the appropriate libraries for this project.
+These include:

+* React
+* Axios
+* React-Bootstrap
+* React-Router